dotnet/docs-maui/docs/data-cloud/rest.md

 ## Create the HTTPClient object

-A .NET Multi-platform App UI (.NET MAUI) app can consume a RESTful web service by sending requests to the web service with the [`HttpClient`](xref:System.Net.Http.HttpClient) class.
+A .NET Multi-platform App UI (.NET MAUI) app can consume a REST-based web service by sending requests to the web service with the [`HttpClient`](xref:System.Net.Http.HttpClient) class.
 This class provides functionality for sending HTTP requests and receiving HTTP responses from a URI identified resource.
 Each request is sent as an asynchronous operation.

 The `HttpClient` object should be declared at the class-level so that it lives for as long as the app needs to make HTTP requests: